1231varun/sft-dataset-generator/Readme.md

 ]
 ```

-## Troubleshooting

-### API Rate Limits

-If you encounter rate limit errors from API providers:
-- Add delays between requests
-- Reduce batch size
-- Switch to different models or providers

-### Memory Issues

-If you encounter memory errors during embedding or analysis:
-- Reduce sample size in `embedding_analysis`
-- Process data in smaller batches
-- Use a more memory-efficient embedding model

-### Model Loading Errors

-If you have issues loading large models:
-- Use smaller models like `meta-llama/Llama-3-8B-Instruct` instead of larger variants
-- Add quantization options to reduce memory usage

 ## Contributing

 Contributions to improve the dataset generation or analysis are welcome!
 Please feel free to open issues or submit pull requests.